 Fame, Money, Power Not Required!, 2015: This mother and two-daughter team, Opal, Shola & Teju, have presented a lifestyle guide that is concise and wise, packed with personal insights, anecdotes and commonsense.
 Fame, Money, Power, Not Required! is an important reminder, especially in this era when media and advertisements seem to be saying otherwise.
 These Adisa women, representing different generations know and live their truth with a positive outlook, their individual talents and thirst for adventure.

-searching to find home, 2014: A poetry collection in which Teju tackles a question that she has struggled with and continues to do so: what is home?
+searching to find home, 2014: A digital poetry collection in which Teju tackles a question that she has struggled with and continues to do so: what is home?
 She looks at the idea of home through the lens of schooling & education, vulnerability, and borrowing.
 This book is currently only available in a digital format in the Amazon Kindle Store.

 ProudFlesh, 2013: Teju has two poems published in a special issue of ProudFlesh, “Caribbean Women.”
 This special edition, Issue 8, was guest edited by her mother Opal Palmer Adisa.
 Her poems are entitled ‘Carib Woman’ and ‘Caribbean Affirmation.’
 You can find this issue on ProudFlesh’s website.